strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 ✨  Done in 2.90s.
 ```

-:::tip
+:::note

+- Jest detects test files by looking for the filename `{your-file}.test.js`.

-If you receive a timeout error for Jest, please add the following line right before the `beforeAll` method in the `app.test.js` file: `jest.setTimeout(15000)` and adjust the milliseconds value as you need.
+- If you receive a timeout error for Jest, please add the following line right before the `beforeAll` method in the `app.test.js` file: `jest.setTimeout(15000)` and adjust the milliseconds value as necessary.
 :::

 ## Use the testing environment

 With the testing environment set up, you can create and run tests on functions or API routes, for example.
 To construct your own tests you need to:

-1. Add the test criteria to the `app.test.js` file or write a new `your-file-name.test.js` file.
+1. Add the test criteria to the `app.test.js` file or write a new `{your-file}.test.js` file.
-2. Add the file path for the path for the code to be tested to the `app.test.js`.
+2. Add the file path for the code to be tested to the `app.test.js`.
 3. Run the test.

-The following documentation provides examples for how to setup:
+The following sections provide examples for how to setup:

 - unit tests,
 - public API endpoints,
-- authenticated API endpoints
+- authenticated API endpoints.

 ### Run a unit test